Anyone who owns a dog will know they are just as much a part of your family as the humans!

 Table Cape Tulip Farm: Spring is the time to take your dog to see the tulips, with the Table Cape Tulip Farm near Wynyard in bloom from September to the end of October.

 Vineyards: Completing a wine tour with your dog in tow does sound idyllic and while many vineyards are dog friendly make sure to check before hand.
+Wobbly Boot in Coal river is the most dog-friendly vineyard with an off leash area and a friendly golden retriever called Maeve who is ready to great everyone with a waggling tail.

 The springs to Lenah Valley: A downhill walk with three historic huts, a lookout and a waterfall to explore.
 This is a good all year round family walk and it also suits people seeking a bushwalk with their dog (on lead of course!)